GE Evolution Series: ES44DC (2005–2010)

-ES44AC (2003-2019)
+ES44AC (2003–present)

 The ES44AC (Evolution Series, 4,400 hp, AC traction) replaced the AC4400CW model in the General Electric catalogue.
-These locomotives have been ordered by every Class I railroad in North America: Union Pacific Railroad (who refers to these locomotives as the C45ACCTE), BNSF Railway, CSX Transportation, Norfolk Southern Railway, Kansas City Southern Railway, Kansas City Southern de Mexico, Ferromex, Canadian Pacific Railway, and Canadian National Railway.
+These locomotives have been ordered by every Class I railroad in North America: Union Pacific Railroad (who refers to these locomotives as the C45ACCTE), BNSF Railway, CSX Transportation, Norfolk Southern Railway, Ferromex, CPKC Railway, and Canadian National Railway.

+Union Pacific also bought the heavy ballasted variation of this model, the ES44AH, and refers to it as the C45AH.
+UP also uses this designation to refer to their ET44AH units.

+CSX Transportation has bought these locomotives and they were always heavy ballasted, so they called these the ES44AH.
+The first set was 700-999, which was built from 2007-2011.
+Beginning 2023, CSX has repainted and renumbered the 3000 series locomotives to heritage units.
+The first heritage, 1827, was painted into Baltimore & Ohio and renumbered from 3059 on May 11, 2023.

+BNSF Railway purchased 25 ES44AC locomotives in 2023, and they are all classified as ES44ACH.
+They were built between August and September 2023 and were built concurrently with the ET44ACH.
+The numbers were 3282-3306, which officially ended the production of the ES44C4 in 2020.
+These units are Tier 4 credit units.
+In 2024, BNSF has bought 25 more ES44ACH locomotives, which are numbered from 3307-3331.
+These locomotives weigh 436,320 lbs.

-ES44C4 (2009-2015)
+ES44C4 (2009–2020)

 The ES44C4 (Evolution Series, 4,400 hp, C to denote 3 axles per truck, 4 traction motors) was introduced in 2009.
 While similar to the ES44AC, the ES44C4 has two traction motors per truck, instead of the conventional three such as on the ES44AC.
 No ES44C4s with DC traction were built.
 The center axle of each truck is unpowered, giving an A1A-A1A wheel arrangement.
 BNSF Railway is the launch customer for this model, ordering an initial batch of 25 units numbered 6600–6624.
 The ES44C4 was initially only built for BNSF.
-The 4200s and units 7921-7999 are certified as Tier 4 Credit units, while the others are Tier 2 or Tier 3.
+The units 3250–3281, the 4200s, 5533–5546, 7921-7999, and units 8318–8399 are certified as Tier 4 Credit units, while the others are Tier 2 or Tier 3.
 On 30 January 2014 Florida East Coast Railway announced that they would buy 24 ES44C4s, to be numbered 800–823, for heavy haul service and intermodal traffic.
 All were delivered by the end of 2014, in order to beat the EPA's deadline on exhaust-emissions standards for new-built Tier 3 locomotives.

 A feature of these units is a variable traction control system in their computer systems.
 One of the differences between an ES44AC and an ES44C4 is the air cylinders and linkages on the truck sideframes of the ES44C4; these are part of the traction control system.
 Every time a variation in grade, traction, or wheel slip occurs, the computer adjusts the pressure in these cylinders to maintain sufficient adhesion, by varying the weight on the drive axles.